Knee Pain and Meniscus Tears

 Recovery and Results of Stem Cell Therapy

 Stem Cell therapy recovery is fairly mild and includes suggestions like heat therapy, massage, and stretching of the area injection.
-The patient will experience very mild soreness and stiffness for a few days following injection and the knee will continue to improve day by day.
-Typically around 3-6 months post-injection patients can expect growth and repair of tissue to be underway.
+The patient will experience very mild soreness and stiffness for a few days following the injection and the knee will continue to improve day by day.
+Typically around 3-6 months, post-injection patients can expect growth and repair of tissue to be underway.

 Stem Cells for Knee Pain in Seattle, WA